ApocalypseCalculator/Someone/README.md

 # Someone
 ## ABOUT THE BOT

 The legendary Someone bot for Discord.
 Brings back Discord's 2018 April Fools joke.
 Created by ApocalypseCalculator#7096.

+Huge thanks to [Terrarian](https://github.com/Terra-rian) for rewriting into TypeScript, updating to new Discord.js, and adding slash commands.

 ## WHAT THE BOT DOES